Here we go again.

 - Or how about their memberships?
 Did they just kill the perceived value of their own services?

-And, if that’s the game you want to play… then GO FOR IT!
+And, if that’s your jam (a churn and burn business)… then GO FOR IT!
 Make it 80% OFF!

 “You can still promote without